benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q232.png)

-## Min/Max Filter #7 (M5)
+## M5 Min/Max Filter

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-M5.png)

-- LDM3 appears below a relationship.
+- M5 appears below a relationship.
 The relationship may not be wrapped
 - _n_ is a positive integer
-- LDM3 may not appear directly before a quantifier
-- Directly right of the relationship : a yellow/aggregated/blue/logical/red entity
-- _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
-- _relprop_ is a property of the relationship
+- _relprop_ is an ordinal property of the relationship

+M5 limits the assignment to the relationship - to the _n_ assignments with the smallest / largest value of _relprop_.

 _**Q161:** For any dragon: the 4 longest times it froze some dragon_